The Hunter vs. Farmer Sales Model: Which is Best for Your Sales Team?

 They’ll normally get on a call with the lead, ask questions about their challenges and processes, and decide whether the lead is qualified to move forward in the sales process.

-A well-developed sales pitch at this stage is personalized to the needs of the prospect and highlights how they’ll benefit from the purchase.
+A well-developed sales pitch at this stage is personalized to the prospect's needs and highlights how they’ll benefit from the purchase.
 Rather than a monologue, it’s an opportunity to engage the prospect and prove the value of your product.

 In SaaS, a product demo is an excellent tool for hunter sales reps to demonstrate in real-life how their product works and what it can do for the prospect.